vorlie/ImageConverter/README.md

 # Using the Program
 ## 1. Launch the Program:

-If you dont want to install the app, you can run the source code directly.
 - Download and install [Python 3.12.3](https://www.python.org/ftp/python/3.12.3/python-3.12.3-amd64.exe).
     - Make sure to add Python to `PATH`.
 - Download this repository as `.zip` file.
 [Click here](https://github.com/vorlie/ImageFormatConverter/archive/refs/heads/main.zip) or clone it.